unothordoxengineer/5g-project/docs/viva_preparation.md

 | Slice QoS enforcement | Demonstrated (ANOVA p<0.0001) | Not available in NSA mode (EPC has no native slicing) |
 | AI/ML operations | Production (closed-loop + Bedrock) | Limited proprietary analytics only |

-**What this project *cannot* claim:** performance under real GTP-U packet loads at MTN scale, handover between physical base stations, licensed spectrum interference management, or roaming interoperability.
+**What this project *cannot* claim:** performance under real GTP-U packet loads at Econet scale, handover between physical base stations, licensed spectrum interference management, or roaming interoperability.

 **What this project *can* claim:** the architecture, NF interaction patterns, SBI protocols, HPA behaviour, and ML pipeline are production-representative.
 The cost figures ($32.36 for 7 days) are from a real AWS bill, not a simulation.
 An operator migrating from EPC to a cloud-native 5G SA core would follow the same Kubernetes + Prometheus + SageMaker pattern demonstrated here.
 This is precisely the evidence gap that motivates the research (Section 1.3).